sta310-sp22/website/content/syllabus/index.md

 ### Late work & extensions

 The due dates for assignments are there to help you keep up with the course material and to ensure the teaching team can provide feedback within a timely manner.
 We understand that things come up periodically that could make it difficult to submit an assignment by the deadline.
-Note that the lowest homework and lab assignment will be dropped to accommodate such circumstances.
+Note that the lowest homework assignment will be dropped to accommodate such circumstances.

 ### Late work policy

--   Homework and labs may be submitted up to 3 days late.
+-   Homework will be accepted up to 3 days after the due date.
 There will be a 5% deduction for each 24-hour period the assignment is late.

 -   There is no late work accepted for prep quizzes or application exercises, since these are designed to help you prepare for labs and homework.